IBM/multi-tenancy/README.md

 ### Step 3: Define the configuration for the tenants you want to install

 Define the global configuration in [global.json](configuration/global.json).
+It includes `IBM Cloud settings` such as region and resource group, `container registry information` and `image information`.

 Additionally define the same global configuration in [tenants-config](installapp/tenants-config).
 Note that this step will not be necessary sometime soon.

-For each tenant define tenant-specific configuration in the folder 'configuration/tenants', for example in [tenant-a.json](configuration/tenant-a.json).
+For each tenant define tenant-specific configuration in the folder 'configuration/tenants'.
+That configuration contains for example `App ID information`. `Postgres database information`, `application instance information`, and `Code Engine information`.
+Here you find an example configuration [tenant-a.json](configuration/tenants/tenant-a.json).

 Additionally define the same configuration in [tenants-config](installapp/tenants-config).
 Note that this step will not be necessary sometime soon.